 - Design competent treatment plans supported by SOAP chart notes.

-- Perform a wide variety of Eastern and Western bodywork modalities.
+- Perform a wide variety of bodywork modalities safely and effectively..

 - Understand and apply specific concepts of a business plan and operation.